Cape Cod Central Railroad

 New Hampshire's White Mountains are one of the best places to see autumn's vibrant colors.
 Conway Scenic Railroad's Notch Train takes passengers on a five-hour tour of some of New Hampshire's most spectacular fall scenery as it chugs through Crawford Notch, following a historic route first traversed by trains more than 130 years ago.
 If you prefer a shorter train trip, opt for the 55-minute or 1-3/4-hour Valley Train tours, which provide colorful views of mountains and countryside en route from North Conway to either Conway or Bartlett.

 Green Mountain Railroad

 Embark on a nostalgic journey through the Vermont countryside during the luminous fall foliage season.
-Green Mountain Railroad operates one vintage train in 2012: the White River Flyer (departing from White River Junction).
+Green Mountain Railroad operates two vintage trains in 2013: the White River Flyer (departing from White River Junction) and the Green Mountain Flyer (departing from Bellows Falls).
 The schedule of fall foliage tour dates is limited, so check available dates and reserve your seats online.
-Also check the schedule of special fall events including a tea tasting excursion, Murder Mystery Train and a Pumpkin Fest train ride.
+Also check the schedule of special fall events including a Glory Days Dinner Train and a ride with Bonnie and Clyde.

 Hobo and Winnipesaukee Scenic Railroads

 You'll have a tough time choosing between these two scenic foliage trains that enchant New Hampshire leaf peepers each autumn.
 The Hobo Railroad makes 80-minute trips along the Pemigewasett River.
 The Winnipesaukee train provides memorable views of colorful trees reflecting in the state's largest lake on one- or two-hour excursions.
 If you really want to immerse yourself in the railroad experience, there are also luncheon tour options and a fall foliage lakeside turkey dinner train operates on select Saturday evenings in the fall.